What does a DAM administrator do?

-To ensure that a company’s digital asset management system performs optimally, the DAM admin should perform a yearly audit on to basis to assess the system and make adjustments.
-Solutions with built-in analytics and reporting tools allows administrators to track performance of the system easily and efficiently.
+To ensure that a company’s digital asset management system performs optimally, the DAM admin should perform a yearly audit to assess the system and make adjustments.
+Solutions with built-in analytics and reporting tools allow administrators to track the performance of the system easily and efficiently.

 As mentioned in point four, user feedback is essential to keeping your DAM system maintained and utilized.
 Feedback can lead to more training and support where needed, and drive system improvements that everyone can benefit from.

 Again, these are some of the major tasks a DAM admin performs.
 With the rise of integrations and the crossover between more marketing technology solutions, DAM admins will need to help organizations realize their digital asset management system’s potential and be a catalyst for it’s ROI.

 As such, the titles and backgrounds of DAM admins can vary from organization to organization.
 Here are just a few:

 - Digital Asset Librarian